Amazon Rainforest Ecolodge Trip │ 5 days

 Day 1 - Welcome to Mamirauá Reserve

 We start our services with pick-up at the Manaus airport.
-Then, we are driven to the port of Lake Tefé, where our motorboat leaves for a trip of one and a half hours.
-Right after departure, we pass the "meeting of the waters", where the black waters of the lake meet the white waters of the Solimões River.
+Then, we are driven to Tefé Lake port, where our motorboat leaves for a trip of one and a half hours.
+Right after departure, we pass the Meeting of the Waters, where the Black River meets the waters of the Solimões River.

 Day 2 - Hike or canoeing, dolphins interaction, and nocturnal tour

-Mornings start early at Uakari lodge!
+Mornings start early in the Amazon!
 We will take a hike and we will be able to see many of the trees and Amazonian animals, with luck we will see the squirrel monkeys.
-During the flooded season, we use the same trails where we walk in the dry season, but we travel them in a rowing canoe!
+During the flooded season, we use the same trails that we walked in the dry season, but we travel them in a rowing canoe!

 We will go back to the lodge for lunch.
 In the afternoon, we head for our second activity of the day - traditional fishing for piranhas.
 In the flooded season, we go in a large canoe to a place where we will see the graceful dolphins of the Amazon.